MarkoTkalec321/JavaProduction/README.md

 This is my finals project for a Java course in my university
 ## Project Description

-This application is intended for adding categories for certain types of items, adding those items into factories, managing addresses to factories and adding new stores and clients as well.
+This application is intended for adding categories for certain types of items, adding those items into factories, managing addresses to factories and adding new stores and clients as well
 ## How to use this project

 It is necesarry to download [h2 database](http://www.h2database.com/html/download.html) and run h2.bat file.
 If you wish to access database in your browser log in with these credentials: